 Dental records must include information from the patient or the patient's parent or guardian on the patient's dental and medical history.
 The information must include a sufficient amount of data to support the recommended treatment plan.
 The dental and medical history must be updated to reflect the current status of the patient.

-When emergency treatment is performed, items A to C pertain only to the area treated.
-When a clinical examination is performed, dental records must include:
+When a limited examination is performed, items A to C pertain only to the area treated.
+When a comprehensive examination is performed, dental records must include:

 recording of existing oral health care status;

 the results of any other diagnostic aids used.

 Dental records must include an agreed upon written and dated treatment plan except for routine dental care.
 The treatment plan must be updated to reflect the current status of the patient's oral health and treatment.

 Dental records must include a notation that:

 the dentist, advanced dental therapist, dental therapist, dental hygienist, or licensed dental assistant discussed with the patient the treatment options and the prognosis, benefits, and risks of each treatment that is within the scope of practice of the respective licensee; and